 So, the fate for that cat can be hopeless.
-Zoos won’t take them in as they face the same issues, a finite amount of space, and their wild cats come from their Species Survival Plan breeding program.
-Perhaps another private owner will be found, but cities and counties that allow a cage in the backyard for a carnivore are becoming fewer and fewer – which is a good thing.
+Zoos won’t take them in as they face the same issues, a finite amount of space.
+Their wild cats come from their Species Survival Plan breeding program.
+Perhaps another private owner will be found.
+But cities and counties that allow a cage in the backyard for a carnivore are becoming fewer and fewer – which is a good thing.

 The cat may be given or sold to a traveling exhibitor that visits fairs and malls.
 Life will be spent in a small cage on a truck without the benefit of any natural habitat at all.
 Conditions can be inhumane and deplorable, especially with current USDA regulations allowing a concrete-floored, fenced cage no larger than a parking spot for a full-grown, big cat’s entire life.

 Or, the cat can be sold to an exotic meat distributor since we’re seeing a new fad at restaurants offering lion tacos and burgers.
 The meat isn’t USDA or FDA inspected, so it’s a guess how many suffer this fate.